Kong/docs.konghq.com/app/gateway/2.8.x/reference/external-plugins.md

 #### Updating from legacy to embedded server style

+In embedded server mode, the plugin itself acts as the plugin server, so the external `go-pluginserver` is no longer required.

 Update legacy configuration to embedded plugin server style configuration with the following steps: